DataDog/integrations-core/ringcentral/README.md

 # RingCentral

 ## Overview
-The RingCentral integration seamlessly collects Voice, Audit, A2P SMS and Voice(Analytics) data and ingests them into Datadog for comprehensive analysis.
+The RingCentral integration seamlessly collects Voice, Audit, A2P SMS, and Voice(Analytics) data and ingests them into Datadog for comprehensive analysis.
 Leveraging the built-in logs pipeline, these logs are parsed and enriched, enabling effortless search and analysis.
-The integration empowers users with deep insights into call activities, SMS trends, and audit trails through intuitive, out-of-the-box dashboards.
+Through intuitive, out-of-the-box dashboards the integration provides insights into call activities, SMS trends, and audit trails.
 Additionally, it includes pre-configured monitors for proactive notifications on SMS budget overrun and SMS error rates.

 ### The integration collects: